iPhone Photos Not Showing Up on PC? 9 Useful Fixes Here!

 If unknown system errors are preventing the photos on your iPhone from being recognized properly, you can try solving the issue by restarting both your iPhone and computer.

-To restart your PC: Press the "Windows" button, then click the "Power" button > Select "Restart" to reboot the computer.
+For PC: Press the Windows button > Click the Power button > Select Restart to reboot the computer.

 Solution 3.
 Check your USB cable